 |Communal table at SHARE|

-On Sunday, my wife and I were among several travel journalists who boarded the Ruby Princess at Seattle’s Pier 91 to sample the SHARE fare.
+On Sunday, we were among several travel journalists who boarded the Ruby Princess at Seattle’s Pier 91 to sample the SHARE fare.
 The Ruby Princess is one of three ships that offer the experience unveiled last summer.
 SHARE is also available on the Emerald Princess and the Sun Princess.

 On a personal note, the Ruby Princess is the very ship we will be taking when we cruise to Alaska later this summer, so it was an exciting opportunity to get a special preview.